 Ladoju nodded.
 In his mind, the only thought he had given to anything was the dollars he would spend at parties, the houses—rather, mansions—he would buy, the countless girls he would sleep with, and more than anything, a mother who would be satisfied.
-Dollars would shut her lips, and if words did come out of them, Ladoju would muffle their sound and lighten their weight with the dollars that would flow from his pocket.
+Dollars would shut her lips, and if words did come out of them, Ladoju would muffle their sound and lighten their weight with the dollars flowing from his pocket.
 He knew those at home would talk, just like they did for Ajuwaya when it initially happened to him, but the money would shut them up.
 All of them.
 Especially his mother.

 "I've given it serious thought," he said to Ajuwaya.

 "I don't think you understand what I'm saying.
 Look here," Ajuwaya wiggled his left hand.
 "Now look here."
 Even expecting it, the empty air where Ajuwaya's right hand used to be was still a shock to Ladoju.
 Ajuwaya placed his plastic hand on the table and positioned his tree stump of an arm for Ladoju to observe.
 Ladoju felt his own fingers, digits that served the purpose of making him whole—unlike Ajuwaya, the greatest success story to come out of America, the only complete incomplete man.

 "Only real men can lose and still gain in their loss," Ajuwaya continued.